Wendys Logo

 The first emblem set the style for everyone else because they often changed but not drastically.
 The debut version presents four basic elements that form the restaurant chain’s visual image and convey its concept.

 The title is the main one because “Wendy’s” is written in large red type and is located at the top.
-It has a slightly wavy shape because, at the bottom, there is a thin winding ornament, turning into a circle.
-It depicts the owner’s daughter, which is associated with the brand’s name: a smiling girl with red hair, friendly eyes, and two short pigtails braided with blue bows.
+It has a slightly wavy shape because, at the bottom, a thin winding ornament turns into a circle.
+It depicts the owner’s daughter, associated with the brand’s name: a smiling girl with red hair, friendly eyes, and two short pigtails braided with blue bows.
 The stripes on her dress are the same color.

 At the bottom is the phrase “Old Fashioned Hamburgers,” which spans two lines.
 The upper inscription (Old Fashioned) is made in Old English script with curly letters and double-sided sharpening in the middle of the legs.
 The bottom word (Hamburgers) is written in Showguide Normal with very wide serifs, reminiscent of massive platforms on which the characters are printed.
-The central part of the letters, on the contrary, is thin and elongated.
+On the contrary, the central part of the letters is thin and elongated.

 1971 – 1972